Interoceptive Processing

 a hierarchical Bayesian perspective unifies interoception and homeostatic/allostatic control under the same computational principles.
 This provides a conceptual foundation for computational psychosomatics and supports a taxonomy of disease processes.

-Khalsa et al. argue that hierarchical Bayesian principles unify interoceptive processing with allostatic regulation, providing a computational taxonomy for psychosomatic and psychiatric disease.
+Khalsa argues that hierarchical Bayesian inference unifies interoceptive processing with allostatic regulation, yielding a computational framework for classifying psychosomatic and psychiatric disease.

 Khalsa, Sahib S., Interoception and Mental Health: A Roadmap, 2018thesis